• Skip to primary navigation

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.

-What type of lobster should I use for lobster mac and cheese?
+What type of lobster should I use?

 You definitely want to use lobster meat from the claws and body.
 It actually has the most flavor and that’s why its also used in New England’s favorite sandwich “Lobster Rolls”.